qba73/et-go/README.md

-# testingwithgo
+# Go Testing Cookbook

-Testing with Go
+50 specific ways to improve your Go testing.